DEFRA/defra-ruby-validators/README.md

 validates :company_no, "defra_ruby/validators/companies_house_number": true
 ```

 The company number also accepts a `company_type` option.
 This checks the `type` attribute in the API response.
-To match validate that the company number is for a Limited Company, for example:
+To validate that the company number is for a Limited Company, for example:

 ```ruby
 validates :company_no, "defra_ruby/validators/companies_house_number": { company_type: "ltd" }